 “Red meat such as beef, lamb, pork — anything from an animal with four legs — also will increase inflammation.
 Another big no-no, for many health reasons, is trans fat or partially hydrogenated oil,” she says.

 Ms. DeJulius recommends avoiding omega-6 fatty acids.
-The American diet is generally higher in omega-6s due to high consumption of processed foods.
+The American diet is generally higher in omega-6s due to the high consumption of processed foods.
 The extra consumption of omega-6s can promote inflammation.
 Sources include corn oil, safflower oil, sunflower oil, peanut oil, grapeseed oil and vegetable oil.
 Check the ingredients lists for condiments such as mayonnaise and salad dressing.

 If you feel that you’ve cleaned up your diet and are still experiencing food-related joint pain, Ms. DeJulius recommends meeting with a registered dietitian who is proficient in identifying food sensitivities for a personalized approach.